 In case of adiabatic process, a change of sum of energy of the working fluid is being done in blade passage of the rotor only (input/output work).
 The sum of energy of the working fluid is constant in blade passage of the stator.

 In case of the hydraulic machines, the energy equilibrium can be derived from the Equation 3. for the stator (individual types of energy can be transformed between themselves, but their sum is constant and reduced about the losses):

 In case of the heat machines, the equilibrium of stagnation enthalpy can be derived from the Equation 4.:

 The sum of energy of the working fluid is changed inside the rotor blade row and ai≠0.
 In case of turbines, energy is extracted from working fluid (sum of energy at the exit is lesser than at the inlet of the rotor blade row).
 In case pump/compressor, energy is consumed by the working fluid (sum of energy at the inlet is lesser than at the exit of the rotor blade row).
-Inside the rotor blade row is true ai≠0 from the equation of First law thermodynamics for open system.

 The rotor of the turbomachine is a rotating mechanism.
 The blade passages of the rotor rotates around the axis of the rotor.
 The working fluid flows with the velocity c1 to these passages and with the velocity c2 from these passages.

 The absolute velocity of the working fluid c is a vector summation of a relative velocity w and a circumference velocity u (the blade velocity).
 The relative velocity w is velocity of flow, which is measured with respect to the rotating system (the move of the observer is with the rotating system).
 The relative velocity has three spatial components as absolute velocity:

 The circumference velocity is function of the rotating radius r and the angular velocity ω.
 It has not any components in axial and radial direction as the absolute velocity.
 The circumference velocity lies in the plane which is perpendicular on the axial direction: